carfreesc/carfreesc.github.io/notes/gettinghere.md

 ### New York

 The daily options to reach New York are the following.
-Note that different routes use different stops in both State College and New York; pay attention when booking.
+Different routes use different stops in both State College and New York; pay attention when booking.

 Outbound to New York